lucasavila00/LmScript/client/README.md

 Use `.system`, `.user` and `.assistant` to create the messages with the required formatting for them to be assigned to their roles.

+The role functions can receive a single string that will be applied to `.push`, or it receives a callback that passes the client object where you can call any of the supported functions.

 ```ts
 const { captured } = await client
   .system("You are a helpful assistant.")